Implementing Authentication

 }

-Finally, use the Pley game_user_id to create a new user, or fetch an existing user.
+Finally, use the token/session you generated to authenticate the user and fetch progress.
 This implementation is unique to your game, and should use the same method as on iOS or Android.
+Often, games can authenticate using a "custom_id", often being the device ID

 private void AuthenticateWithGameBackend()